 Eat Fat Get Thin

-In his fantastic new book, Eat Fat Get Thin (Little, Brown and Company, publishers), New York Times bestselling author, Director of Cleveland Clinic Center for Functional Medicine, Chairman of the Institute for Functional Medicine, and founder of The UltraWellness Center, Dr. Mark Hyman proves why the fat we eat is the key to sustained weight loss and vibrant health.His new book is a must-read if you are interested in being healthy, achieving an optimal weight and long term wellness.
+In his fantastic new book, Eat Fat Get Thin (Little, Brown and Company, publishers), NY Times bestselling author, Director of Cleveland Clinic Center for Functional Medicine, and founder of The UltraWellness Center, Dr. Mark Hyman proves why the fat we eat is the key to sustained weight loss and vibrant health.His new book is a must-read if you are interested in being healthy, achieving an optimal weight and long term wellness.
 Order a copy on Amazon today.

 Fat: Friend or Foe?